 Accessing capital markets is always uncertain and this may give rise to a material uncertainty in regards to the ability to raise additional funds.
-After taking into account the various funding options available, the Directors have a reasonable expectation that the Company will be successful with future fund raising initiatives and, as a result, will have adequate resources to fund its future operational requirements.
+After taking into account the various funding options available, the Directors have a reasonable expectation that the Company will be successful with future fund raising initiatives, including that necessary to settle its current loan obligations (refer Note 13) and, as a result, will have adequate resources to fund its future operational requirements.
 For these reasons they continue to adopt the going concern basis in preparing the financial report.
+At the date of this report, these fund raising initiatives remain ongoing however no funding agreements have yet been finalised.